My baby was eight weeks old when a health nurse noticed his flat spot.

 I felt like a failure – two months and I felt like I’d ruined his life already!

-But now he’s a healthy, round-headed six-year-old thanks to early detection, positioning exercises, a friendly physiotherapist and a remoulding helmet.
+But now he’s a healthy, round-headed seven-year-old thanks to early detection, positioning exercises, a friendly physiotherapist and a remoulding helmet.

 Flat head syndrome – also called plagiocephaly – affects one in 10 babies but it’s easy to prevent and treat if you start early.
 Here are some tips ….